ssolmonson/functionJunction/README.md

-# functionJunction
+# Function Junction
-A repo containing practice functions or creatively testing functions
+A repository containing mostly practice functions and some test functions.